 The MBS Narrative

-The narrative used to market MBS securities went as follows: “Subprime MBS are an excellent investment because of their high yield and low risk, which are supported by the rising price of housing and the waterfall structure of MBS securities."
-(Narratives, such as those associated with Ponzi schemes, often deny the well-known trade-off between risk and reward by describing an investment with high yield and low risk.)
+The overarching narrative used to market MBS securities went as follows: “Subprime MBS are an excellent investment because of their high yield and low risk, which are supported by the rising price of housing and the waterfall structure of MBS securities."
+(Narratives, such as those associated with Ponzi schemes, often deny the well-known trade-off between risk and reward by presenting an investment that has both high yield and low risk.)

-1. Rising Price of Housing The MBS’ risk, goes the narrative, is contained because the mortgages are collateralized by houses, and the price of houses has risen sharply over the past few years and will continue to increase in the future.
+1. Rising Price of Housing The MBS’ risk, goes the narrative, is contained (or eliminated) because the mortgages are collateralized by houses; and the price of houses has risen sharply over the past few years and will continue to rise in the future.
 One narrative justifies the future rise in house prices to the fact that the supply of houses is limited because “they don’t make land anymore.”

-A “logical” conclusion of this narrative is that the creditworthiness of mortgage holders is largely irrelevant since the mortgages is ultimately backed by the continued rise in the price of housing.
+A “logical” conclusion of this narrative is that the creditworthiness of mortgage holders is largely irrelevant because the mortgages are ultimately backed by the continued rise in the price of housing.
 This narrative eventually led NINJA mortgages where the house buyer had no-income, no-job and no-assets.
 Only the price of the house supported the repayment of the mortgage.

-2. Waterfall Structure The chart below shows the complex “waterfall structures” used in mortgage backed securities that supposedly protected investors from possible (but, according to the narrative) unlikely defaults on these mortgages.
-Preferred investors (those purchasing securities rated as AAA by the major rating agencies) have been compared to those standing on the dry mountaintop while the people in the plains below suffered from floods. their incredible complexity of these waterfall structure.
-It is fair to say that the great majority of MBS buyers had a passing (if any) understanding of the details of this structure, relying instead on the narrative, presented by MBS sellers and the rating agencies, that the the AAA tranches of these securities offered U.S. Treasury like protection and a higher yield for MBS holders of the AAA rated securities.
+2. Waterfall Structure The diagram below shows the complex “waterfall structures” used in mortgage backed securities that supposedly protected investors from possible, but, according to the narrative, unlikely defaults on the mortgages included in the securities.
+Investors purchasing securities rated as AAA by the major rating agencies have been compared to people standing on the dry mountaintop while the people in the plains below suffered from floods.
+The waterfall structure is extremely complex.
+It is fair to say that the great majority of MBS buyers had a passing (if any) understanding of the details of this structure, relying instead on the narrative, presented by MBS sellers and the rating agencies, that the the AAA tranches of these securities offered U.S. Treasury like protection and a higher yield than other form of debt.

 Dis-aggregating the Narrative